Healthy Forests Healthy Communities

 How does Healthy Forests Healthy Communities spend its money?

 Healthy Forests Healthy Communities directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Healthy Forests Healthy Communities tax-deductible?